What is Yakov Smirnoff's Net Worth?

 He achieved a bit of success in 1984 when he booked a small role in the film "Moscow on the Hudson," starring Robin Williams.
 Over the next couple of years, he appeared in other films like "Buckaroo Banzai," "Brewster's Millions," and "The Money Pit."
 He also often appeared on the television show "Night Court" and had many appearances as a comedian and guest on "The Tonight Show Starring Johnny Carson."

 From 1986 until 1987, Smirnoff had a starring role in the television sitcom, "What a Country!"
 In the show, he played the character of a Russian cab driver who was studying for the U.S. citizenship test.
-He was also commissioned by ABC around the same time to provide educational bumper segments for Sunday morning cartoon showings.
+ABC also commissioned him around the same time to provide educational bumper segments for Sunday morning cartoon showings.

 A pivotal moment in Smirnoff's career came in 1987 when he was invited to a party hosted by Washington Times editor-in-chief Arnaud de Borchgrave.
-The party feature President Ronald Reagan as the guest of honor.
-Smirnoff performed at the event and Reagan was a big fan of a his jokes about life in the Soviet Union.
-The two hit it off and Smirnoff was later enlisted by Reagan and his speech writers to help come up with jokes and other material for Reagan's speeches.
+The party features President Ronald Reagan as the guest of honor.
+Smirnoff performed at the event, and Reagan was a big fan of his jokes about life in the Soviet Union.
+The two hit it off, and Reagan and his speech writers later enlisted Smirnoff to help come up with jokes and other material for Reagan's speeches.
 Some of Smirnoff's material was used in a speech that Reagan gave before Soviet leader Mikhail Gorbachev when Reagan visited Moscow in 1988.
 Some have even said that Smirnoff became part of Reagan's inner circle of speech writers.
 He was also the featured entertainer at the annual White House Correspondents' Dinner.

 Branson Missouri